-Historically, the Port of Long Pond has played an important economic role, not only for the Town itself but also for Eastern Newfoundland and the Avalon Peninsula.
-Ocean shipping activity is a very important aspect of the growth and development of Eastern Newfoundland in general.
-Exports from the Port of Long Pond include pyrophylite (Trinity Resources) and transshipment of oil (Woodward’s Oil).
-Imports include grain feed products (Country Ribbon Inc.) and cement (St. Lawrence Cement).
-It is recently serving as a port of call for offshore supply vessels.
+Historically, the Port of Long Pond has played an important economic role, not only for the town itself but also for the Avalon Peninsula and eastern Newfoundland.
+Ocean shipping activity is a particularly important aspect of the growth and development of eastern Newfoundland in general.
+Products exported from the Port of Long Pond include pyrophyllite (Trinity Resources) and transshipment of oil (Woodward’s Oil).
+Imported products include grain feed (Country Ribbon Inc.) and cement (St. Lawrence Cement).
+It has also recently began serving as a port of call for offshore supply vessels

 - Jim House – General Manager